wckdrzr/Gaspar/README.md

 - **NullablesAlsoUndefined**    `bool: default false`    If set to true, all nullable properties (those exported with `| null`) will additional have `| undefined` added to the type.

-For TypeScript and Angular controllers (all optional):
+For TypeScript, Angular, Swift and Kotlin controllers (all optional):

 - **ModelPath**    `string`    Path to a file containing definitions for any custom types used in your service communications (excluding the extension, as is usual for TypeScript includes).
-Ideally, this is the file exported by the model export part of this application.
+Ideally, this is the file exported by the model export part of this application. (not used by Swift exporter)

 - **HelperFile**    `string`    The service communication export requires some extra code to handle the boilerplate requests.
 This is the name of the file that should be exported.
 If omitted, the code will be included at the top of the exported service communications file, which may cause issues if you're exporting from multiple projects.

+For TypeScript and Angular controllers (all optional):

 - **ErrorHandlerPath**    `string`    If an error is received from the requested endpoint, it will be absorbed (although it will always be seen in the browser console).
 The response will include the error details if you want to handle it from the calling class, but if you always want to show a message to the user (e.g. using a SnackBar), you can provide an error handler, as below: